Generic Name: levonorgestrel

 Liletta was studied in a multicenter, randomized, open-label clinical trial conducted in the US that enrolled 1,910 generally healthy women aged 16 to 45 years, 1,751 of whom received Liletta.
 Liletta was inserted in 1,011 (58%) nulliparous and 740 (42%) parous women.
 Women with a history of ectopic pregnancy, PID, or trophoblastic disease without a subsequent intrauterine pregnancy, who were less than 4 weeks post-pregnancy, had HIV, or were not in a mutually monogamous relationship at study entry were excluded.
 The demographics of enrolled women who received Liletta were: Caucasian 78.4%, Black or African American 13.3%, Asian 3.9%, American Indian or Alaska Native 1.2%, Native Hawaiian or Other Pacific Islander 0.3%; 2.9% identified multiple races; 14.7% indicated Hispanic ethnicity.
 The clinical trial had no upper or lower weight or BMI limit and the BMI range was 15.8 – 61.6 kg/m2.
 The mean BMI of Liletta subjects was 26.9 kg/m2; 24% were overweight, 24% were obese (BMI ≥ 30 kg/m2), and 5% were morbidly obese (BMI ≥ 40 kg/m2).

 The pregnancy rate calculated as the Pearl Index (PI) in women aged 16 to 35 years, inclusive, was the primary efficacy endpoint used to assess contraceptive reliability.
 The PI was calculated based on 28-day equivalent exposure cycles; evaluable cycles excluded those in which back-up contraception was used unless a pregnancy occurred in that cycle.
-The Year 1 PI was based on two pregnancies and the cumulative 3-year pregnancy rate was calculated by the life table method, based on a total of six pregnancies that occurred after the onset of treatment and within 7 days after Liletta removal or expulsion.
+The Year 1 PI was based on two pregnancies and the cumulative 4-year pregnancy rate was calculated by the life table method, based on a total of eight pregnancies that occurred after the onset of treatment and within 7 days after Liletta removal or expulsion.
 Contraceptive protection did not appear to vary by parity, race or body mass index.
-Table 5 shows the calculated cumulative pregnancy rates.
+Table 5 shows the annual PI for each of the four years and the calculated cumulative life table pregnancy rates through years 1, 2, 3 and 4.

-Of 68 women who desired pregnancy after study discontinuation, 71% conceived within 6 months following Liletta removal, and 87% conceived within 12 months after removal of Liletta.
+The use of Liletta does not appear to alter the course of female fertility after removal of the IUS.
+Of 153 women who desired pregnancy after study discontinuation, 78% conceived within 6 months following Liletta removal, and 88% conceived within 12 months after removal of Liletta.

 (1) Workowski KA, Berman S; Centers for Disease Control and Prevention (CDC).
 Sexually transmitted diseases treatment guidelines, 2010.
 MMWR Recomm Rep. 2010 Dec 17;59(RR-12):1-110.

-Liletta (levonorgestrel-releasing intrauterine system), containing 52 mg levonorgestrel, is supplied partially preloaded within the inserter and packaged in a clear plastic tray with lid.
-Liletta is available in a carton of one sterile unit.
-NDC # 0023-5858-01.
+Liletta (levonorgestrel-releasing intrauterine system), containing 52 mg levonorgestrel, is packaged together with an inserter in a peelable pouch, and is available in a carton of one sterile unit.
+NDC # 52544-035-54.

 Liletta is supplied sterile.
 Liletta is sterilized with ethylene oxide.
 Do not resterilize.
 For single use only.
-Do not use if the packaging is damaged, or if the packaging is opened.
-Insert before the end of the month shown on the packaging.
+Do not use if the inner pouch is damaged or opened.
+Insert before the end of the month shown on the pouch.
 Store at 20 – 25°C (68 – 77°F), with excursions permitted between 15 – 30°C (59 – 86°F) [See USP Controlled Room Temperature].
-Store the sealed tray with peel-off lid in outer carton until use to protect from light.
+Store pouch in outer carton until use to protect from light.

 17.1 Information for Patients